Mercy-line/Mercy-line/README.md

 I am a passionate and ambitious Computer Science student with a growing interest in **Mobile app development**, **UI/UX Design**, and **IOT Innovation.** I love designing and building simple, human centered, impactful and beautiful digital products.
 Currently exploring the world of **mobile app development**, **React.js for web**, and connecting the real world with **IoT**.

-My goal is to become a **professional Mobile Developer** capable of building scalable, intuitive appa that bridge the gap between technology and everyday life.
+My goal is to become a **professional Mobile Developer** capable of building scalable, intuitive apps that bridge the gap between technology and everyday life.

 ---